 Granite State - Increase in Base Rates Filed - Granite State has in place a FERC approved rate settlement agreement under which it is permitted to file incremental annual rate adjustment filings to recover the revenue requirements for certain specified future capital cost additions to transmission plant projects totaling up to \$11.4 million.
 Of the \$11.4 million, \$1.6 million has been expended and is being recovered in the 2011 approved rates.
 On June 29, 2012, Granite State submitted to the FERC an incremental annual rate adjustment filing of \$0.3 million due to capital costs additions of \$2.4 million, with rates effective August 1, 2012.
-This matter remains pending.
+On July 27 the FERC accepted the tariffs as proposed.